pizzeys/pizzeys.github.io/content/posts/a_brief_peek_behind_the_re_curtain_part_one.md

 contents of the memory at that address as if it were a c string'.

 But alas, this is our original, encrypted code that we already have.
-And that makes sense, too - we knew it had read it in, from our earlier strace, and so it had to be somewhere.
+And that makes sense, too - we knew it had been read in, from our earlier strace, and so it had to be somewhere.
 One left, then, and this one is also in allocated memory - the `anon_` prefix here indicates memory requested with [mmap()](https://man7.org/linux/man-pages/man2/mmap.2.html) - don't worry if